Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 ※ Create directories when needed (don't create empty folders in advance)

-Currently, the one I actually use has much more content, but you can update that through interactions with Claude, so starting minimal is fine.
+The one I'm currently using includes much more, but you can update it through interactions with Claude, so starting with the minimum is fine.

-Claude Code reads the CLAUDE.md file located directly under the startup folder.
-If you put it in a subfolder, it won't be read.
-With the creation method we used, it should automatically be created in the correct location.
+Claude Code reads the CLAUDE.md directly under the folder where it starts.
+If you put it in a subfolder, it won't be read, so be careful.
+With our creation method, it should automatically be created in the correct location.

 ~/claude-work/